psychopy/workshops/source/3days/debuggingOnline.rst

 -------------------
 There are several other tools that can be useful including:

-- `counterbalancing online <https://discourse.psychopy.org/>`_ through using sequential participant IDs.
+- Counterbalancing online using `sequential participant IDs <https://moryscarter.com/vespr/pavlovia.php>`_

 - `The psychopy to JS crib sheet <https://docs.google.com/document/d/13jp0QAqQeFlYSjeZS0fDInvgaDzBXjGQNe4VNKbbNHQ/edit#>`_ also has seceral useful references for daisychaining with qualtrics: